Tuition Refund Plan...

 application must be received before the opening date.
 This coverage refunds on a term basis only.
 Your

 premium covers a full year, but if for any reason you

-do not return for subsequent terms, please notify us and any unused
+do not return for subsequent terms, please notify us during the current policy year and any unused

 premium will be refunded to you.
 If you start classes after opening

 date, you can still enroll in the Plan if your application is

 received before your first class day.